 Miso Ramen With Crispy Pork and Burnt Garlic-Sesame Oil

 Hailing from Hokkaido, miso ramen is one of the newer varieties of the dish.
 Our recipe starts out with the same intense process as our tonkotsu broth, but we also add nutty red miso and salty soy sauce.
 To top the ramen, we like to simmer pork shoulder in the broth, shred it, and crisp it up in a pan carnitas-style.

 The Ultimate Rich and Creamy Vegan Ramen With Roasted Vegetables and Miso Broth

 Don't be put off by this recipe's daunting ingredient list—it's a lot of work, but you'll be rewarded with a bowl of ramen so rich and satisfying that you'd never guess it was vegan.
 The broth is made with roasted vegetables, kombu, and both fresh and dried mushrooms, and it is spooned over a shiitake-soy tare.

 Turkey Paitan Ramen With Crispy Turkey and Soft-Cooked Egg

 Paitan refers to a class of ramen broths that are super thick and opaque.
 Pork-based tonkotsu is the most famous variety, but it's not your only option.
 This version is made with turkey bones and drumsticks, the latter of which provide tender meat to fry up to top the ramen.
-The turkey flavor is a little overpowering on its own, so we balance it with miso paste and sesame tahini.
+The turkey flavor is a little overpowering on its own, so we balance it with miso paste and tahini.